-The mission of Services for Students with Disabilities at College of the Mainland is to create a welcoming and accessible educational environment that gives students with disabilities the opportunity to participate and benefit from all programs, services and activities.
+The mission of Student Accessibility Services at College of the Mainland is to create a welcoming and accessible educational environment that gives students with disabilities the opportunity to participate and benefit from all programs, services and activities.
 We work with faculty and staff to implement reasonable accommodations for students.
 Accommodations will only be granted to students who have provided appropriate documentation of their disability and completed the intake process with our office.
 You should not ask your students whether they have a disability.
 Additional information can be obtained in the Student Success Center that is located in the Administration Building #2.
-Faculty members will be notified in writing if they have a student requiring special accommodations in their classes.
-Contact information: Michelle Brezina, 409-933-8124, myaldes 1@com.edu.
+Students requesting information regarding Accessibility Services can contact a staff member by sending an email to disabilityservices@com.edu.